andraugust/andraugust.github.io/classical-mechanics.md

 $$

-Plugging in $$L = m\dot{x}^2/2 - V(x)$$ produces Newton's equation $$m\ddot{x} = -\partial V/\partial x$$.
+To verify this result, we can plug in $$L = m\dot{x}^2/2 - V(x)$$ and find that it produces Newton's equation $$m\ddot{x} = -\partial V/\partial x$$.
 For systems of more than one degree of freedom there's a separate EL equation for each degree of freedom.

 If the least-action formulation is equivalent to Newton's equation, then why should we care about it?
 Susskind lists a few reasons:

-- Entire theories, such as electrodynamics, Einstein's gravity, and the standard model of elementary particles are described by a Lagrangian.
+- Entire theories, such as electrodynamics, Einstein's gravity, and the standard model of elementary particles are described by Lagrangians.
-- It makes coordinate transformations more convenient, such as if we were to move between a stationary and rotating coordinate system.
+- It makes coordinate transformations more convenient, such as if we move between a stationary and rotating coordinate system.
-- It conveniently allows us to incorporate constraints on trajectories by using _generalized coordinates_.
+- It allows us to conveniently incorporate constraints on trajectories through the use of _generalized coordinates_.

-Generalized coordinates go beyond cartesian coordinates and let us use whatever coordinates we want as long as they uniquely specify a system's state.
-For example, if we were modeling a double pendulum then we could use one pendulum's angle relative to the vertical as the first generalized coordinate and the second pendulum's angle relative to the first's as the second, as opposed to using the x-y positions of each.
+Generalized coordinates let us step away from Cartesian coordinates and use whatever coordinates we want as long as they uniquely specify a system's state.
+For example, if we were modeling a double pendulum we could use one pendulum's angle relative to the vertical as the first generalized coordinate and the second pendulum's angle relative to the first's as the second, as opposed to using the x-y positions of each.

 The convenience of generalized coordinates is furthered by the fact that they seamlessly integrate constraints into motion.
 For example, if a particle is constrained to move on a manifold, then by choosing generalized coordinates on that manifold we automatically get a dynamics equation written in terms of those coordinates.